Case Study: Creating an Over The Top platform

 RESULTS:

-The company grew from 3 people and two iMacs to 15 people, several workstations, a render farm, and a dedicated fiber-optic uplink in one year.
+Within a year, the company grew from just three people and two iMacs to 15 employees, several workstations, a render farm, and a dedicated fiber-optic uplink.

-The project was originally intended to be produced by another company overseas.
-It was faster and cheaper to produce everything in-house in Miami.
+Originally, the project was meant to be produced by a company overseas.
+However, we found it faster and more cost-effective to produce everything in-house in Miami.